pmean/build-website/text/00/alternate.md

 > some doctors still participate in such a study.
 >
 > You can prevent a doctor from manipulating the study by first blinding
 > the allocation list of subjects.
-This means that you don\'t tell the
+This means that you don't tell the
 > doctor which treatment the patient will be assigned to until after the
 > eligibility requirements are all verified.
 You can do this by using a
 > sealed envelop that the doctor opens only after verifying eligibility